-Customizing the synchronization configuration
+Adjusting the synchronization configuration for Active Directory environments

 Having used the Synchronization Editor to set up a synchronization project for initial synchronization of an Active Directory domain, you can use the synchronization project to load Active Directory objects into the One Identity Manager database.
 If you manage user accounts and their authorizations with One Identity Manager, changes are provisioned in the Active Directory environment.